 Lucky for Life

 Lucky for Life's superpower is luck that lasts for a lifetime.
 The first prize is $1,000 every day for the rest of the winner's life, and the second prize is $25,000 a year for life.
 Match all five main white ball numbers and the gold Lucky Ball number to win the top prize.
-Drawings take place every Monday and Thursday evening, which will increase to a daily schedule from July 19, 2021.
-The draw time, 10:38 PM ET, will stay the same.
+Drawings take place daily at 10:38 PM ET.

-The popular draw game is offered in 25 states plus Washington, DC, after getting its start in Connecticut back in 2009, when it was known as Lucky-4-Life.
+The popular draw game is offered by 23 US lotteries, after getting its start in Connecticut back in 2009, when it was known as Lucky-4-Life.
 A fan favorite, the game quickly expanded in Eastern states and 11 more lotteries joined in 2015.

-Lotto America is offered by 13 state lotteries across the country.
+Lotto America is offered by 13 lotteries across the country.
 Draws take place twice a week on Wednesday and Saturday nights at 11:00 PM ET in Tallahassee, Florida.
 Match the five red balls plus the Star Ball to win the Grand Prize, which starts at $2 million.
 The game also offers a range of other great prizes.
 The All Star Bonus add-on can multiply prizes by up to five times.
 This popular MUSL game started life as Lotto*America in 1988, with seven lotteries participating.